 3. Is it becoming a common thing in the world of Esports to hire a sports psychologist?
 YES!

 More and more teams understand how the mental side is important for their performance.
-Similar to traditional sports, some recognize its importance and have assets to invest in, and some don’t.
+Similar to traditional sports, some recognize their importance and have assets to invest in, and some don’t.

 And how do we do it, what exactly do we do?